webguynd/lrp-website/content/faq/_index.md

 **Monday through Friday** : 7:00 A.M to 5:00 P.M PDT <br>
 Closed most major holidays.

 But we never stop recycling!
-We offer flexible hours for our drop box and hauling service and our company operates 24 hours a day.
+We offer flexible hours for our drop box and hauling service.
 {{</ faq >}}